Ann Sofie Clemmensen

 Artmaking is a gateway for experimenting with composition and embodied ways of knowing.
 I teach students ways to engage in the craft of making that consider how one’s continually evolving understanding of the space and place one inhabits are established and maintained along with the possible impact and consequence.

 Ann Sofie Clemmensen is a choreographer, educator, and performer.
-She has lived in the United States for the past thirteen years.
+She has lived in the United States for the past fourteen years.
 Clemmensen holds a Bachelor of Arts in Dance and Pedagogy from the Norwegian College of Dance (Oslo), a Graduate Diploma in Contemporary Dance (Company Pathway) with Distinction from the Northern School of Contemporary Dance (Leeds, UK), and a Master of Fine Arts in Dance from The Ohio State University (US).

 [Photo by Michelle Ye | LAS’22]